Over the River and through the Wood- Thanksgiving in the 9 Lakes Region

 Go Underground at the Lost Sea.
 Saturdays at Lost Sea feature a Wild Cave Tour for individuals and groups who want to experience spelunking in a large cave system.

 Sip– For the young at heart, a short drive in the 9 Lakes will provide an opportunity to taste East Tennessee’s emerging wine, cider, and micro craft beer industry.
-The region is home to three wine trails serving up award winning wines made from Tennessee grapes and small bites made from locally sourced products.
+The region is home to small batch distilleries serving up spirits and small bites made from locally sourced products.
 The artisan beer crafters are also earning reputations for their small batches and fun taprooms.
 From the Hopyard Brewery to Clinch River Brewery, the owners are more than willing to share their stories and their brews.